Senior Dog & Cat Care in Hermitage, TN

-Keeping Them Healthy Through their Golden Years
+Keeping Pets Healthy Through their Golden Years

-Providing Complete Physical Exams and Testing
+Complete Physical Exams & Testing for Senior Pets

 As your pet enters their golden years, additional laboratory testing is often necessary along with biannual exams.
 The chances your senior pet develops medical conditions are greater than ever.
 Common conditions include cancer, arthritis, and organ disease.
 When you visit us for senior pet care, we look them over from nose-to-tail and check their weight, temperature, and heart rate.
 We also have the chance to run full blood panels to evaluate how their kidneys, liver, heart, and thyroid levels are functioning.
 As a result, we’re alerted to any underlying issues before they become a bigger issue.